ECHOInternational/petit/readme.md

 ## Database Migration

-The default installation of petit relies on DynamoDB, this can be replaced if you have the need.
+The default installation of petit relies on DynamoDB.
+(This can be replaced if you have the need.)
 In order to bootstrap the application you will need to ensure that the database has been created in your AWS account.
-An idempotent pre-migration deploy hook has been included to provide this functionality for you.
-This is especially useful if you're deploying to OPSWORKS.\

-See deploy/before_migrate.rb
+An idempotent rake task exists in the rakefile under db:migrate.
+After the environment variables have been set, you can run rake db:migrate to set up the requisite DynamoDB database on your AWS account.
+If you're deploying to AWS OPSWORKS this rake task will be run each time you select "migrate database" during deploy.

 Since DynamoDB doesn't require fields to be explicitly created or destroyed other migrations are not currently needed or supported.